0100101101011010/food/recipe/_posts/2019-09-17-minestrone-soup-dump-go-instant-pot.md

 ** I use my own homemade Italian seasoning, using [this recipe](https://addapinch.com/italian-seasoning-mix-recipe/).

-## What Kinds of Pasta Should You Use?
+## What Kinds of Pasta Should You Use? + Gluten-Free Option

 ![lumachine dry pasta](/food/recipe/images/minestrone-soup-dump-go-instant-pot-1.jpg){:width="30%"}{: .image-left}